Categories: Grand Prairie Dentist

 What Do I Do If My Dental Crown Breaks?

-If you crack or break a tooth, or if your tooth needs significant treatment for a cavity, then your dentist may recommend dental crown to restore and protect the tooth.
+If you crack or break a tooth, or if your tooth needs significant treatment for a cavity, then your dentist may recommend a dental crown to restore and protect the tooth.
 Designed to cover, or cap, your entire a tooth, a crown is often the only way to prevent it from suffering more damage due to its weakened state.
 However, though highly-effective, dental crowns can also suffer damage, either from undue force, improper placement, or any of a number of other factors.
 If your dental crown breaks, then the tooth it was meant to protect will once again be exposed and vulnerable, and Dr. Smith advises seeking professional treatment immediately.

 When Your Crown Fails